 2. Determinants of host protection against PE stages

 The second axis aims at the identification and characterization of antibodies and immune cells that can efficiently eliminate sporozoites and liver-stages in vivo.
 Recently, in collaboration with the laboratory of Silvia Boscardin (USP, BR), we discovered that antibodies directed against the central repetitive region of the major surface protein of sporozoites, the circumsporozoite protein, directly kill P. yoelii, P. berghei and P. falciparum sporozoites without the necessity of downstream host effectors.
-These cytotoxic effectors are mainly associated with the neutralization of sporozoites in the host skin.
-In collaboration with Antonio Lanzavechia (IRB, CH) and Robert Seder (NIH, US), we are now assessing the correlation between cytotoxicity and protection in vivo using libraries of anti-P. falciparum CSP human monoclonal antibodies.
+These cytotoxic effectors are mainly associated with the neutralization of sporozoites in the host skin, but high-affinity and high-cytotoxicity antibodies also neutralize sporozoites in the liver.
+In collaboration with Robert Seder (NIH, US), we are now assessing the correlation between cytotoxicity and protection in vivo using libraries of anti-P. falciparum CSP human monoclonal antibodies.

 Regarding the elimination of infected hepatocytes by CD8+ T cells, in collaboration with the laboratories of Fidel Zavala (JHMRI, US) and Katsuyuki Yui (Nagasaki University, JP), we discovered that antigen specific CD8+ T cells recruit other specific and non-specific immune cells to eliminate liver-stages by forming an antigen-driven inflammatory infiltrate around infected hepatocytes.
 The protective role of non-specific cells recruited to these cellular foci is being assessed, and tested as a complementary way to enhance protection.
 The generation of these optimal protective effectors is also driving the design of antigens in the axis 3.